Full-Time: Yes | Part-Time: Yes

 A relatively small number of programs with the same overall goals exist in this country.
-Most have a similar title, although their focus varies, quite naturally, according to the resources with which they are blessed.
-Nonetheless, each offers students the opportunity to work within an interdisciplinary setting wherein the ultimate goal is the solution of a scientific problem using state-of-the-art computational techniques.
+Most have a similar title, although their focus varies, quite naturally, according to the resources available to them.
+Nonetheless, each offers students the opportunity to work within a setting wherein the ultimate goal is the solution of a scientific problem using state-of-the-art computational techniques.

-In addition, students that excel in the M.S. program that decide to apply for Ph.D. program and are accepted may seamlessly enter the doctoral studies since both share our computational sciences core.
+Students that excel in the MS program that decide to apply for PhD program and are accepted may seamlessly enter the doctoral studies since both share our computational mathematical and statistical sciences core.

-The doctoral program is designed for individuals of outstanding ability who show promise as a researcher in an interdisciplinary environment.
-The diverse research opportunities in our naturally interdisciplinary department are enhanced by the research programs of associated faculty on the Marquette campus in the sciences and engineering and Milwaukee area research laboratories and clinics.
-For a listing of department research and research laboratories, please consult the Faculty web page.
+The doctoral program is designed for individuals of outstanding ability who show promise as a researcher.
+The diverse research opportunities in our department are enhanced by the research programs of associated faculty on the Marquette campus in the sciences and engineering and Milwaukee area research laboratories and clinics.
+For a listing of department research and research laboratories, please consult the Faculty webpage.

 phone: (414) 288-7139